The Runaway and Homeless Youth Act Provides:

 Outreach to runaway, homeless, trafficked, and exploited youth to build relationships and refer youth to vital services at street locations and drop-in centers.

 Temporary housing with crisis intervention services to minors including counseling, family reunification, and aftercare.

 Transitional Living Programs

-Longer-term housing with supportive services for homeless 16 to 21 years of age, including case management and connection to education, job preparation, health care–funds Maternity Group Homes for pregnant and parenting youth.
+Longer-term housing with supportive services for homeless 16 to 21 years of age, including case management and connection to education, job preparation, and health care services–funds Maternity Group Homes for pregnant and parenting youth.